slickalpha/autoconfigsrv/README.md

 ### 2. Manual ###

-Download the folder 'autoconfigsrv' and paste it in 'plugins' directory of Roundcube installation
+1. Copy the folder 'autoconfigsrv' and paste it in 'plugins' directory of Roundcube installation.
+2. Browse folder on terminal and run 'php composer.phar update' to download dependencies.
+3. Update config.inc.php to include plugin, and configure additional options as shown below.

 # Configuration